 Research says 50% of people do not change their passwords and 61% of people reuse their same passwords for different sites.
-This is great news if you are a hacker; and bad news if you are among those with poor password habits.
-Fear not, because creating strong passwords, and remembering them, doesn't have to be difficult.
+This is great news if you are a hacker, and bad news if you are among those with poor password habits.
+Fear not, because creating strong passwords, and remembering them, doesn’t have to be difficult.
 The goal is to create a password that is hard to guess and we have created a recipe for hard-to-guess passwords for you.
-Once your create your new password, go here to put its strength to the test!
+Once you create your new password, go here to put its strength to the test!

 You want you more than 8 characters for the strongest possible password.
 The longer your password, the better.

 Incorporate special characters throughout your password.
 You can either replace letters with symbols that resemble the letter you are replacing or randomly sprinkle the characters in the password.